alban-gerome/kermit/README.md

 * change
 * blur

 For example the only Javascript event that will matter for a button is a _click_ event.
 All other Javascript events have little to no value for us except the click event when the page element is a button.
 In the case of a drop-down however the _click_ event will be incorrect as it would fire twice, once when you open the drop-down and a second time when you actually select an option.
 When dealing with drop-downs you will want the _change_ Javascript event.
 This leaves the text fields and here the only event of interest is the _blur_ event.
-More on this below.

 Marking up the page elements:
 -----------------------------